-- 1. The Department will maintain a database of information related to motor vehicle stops in which a citation is issued and to arrests made as a result of those stops, including information relating to: - a.
-The race of ethnicity of the individual detained; - b.
+- 1. The Department will maintain a database of information related to motor vehicle stops in which a citation is issued or arrests made as a result of those stops, including information relating to: - a.
+The race or ethnicity of the individual detained; - b.
 Whether a search was conducted and, if so, whether the individual detained consented to the search; and - c.
-Whether the peace officer knew the race or ethnicity of the individual detained before detaining that individual.

-B. Annual Data Report (1.2.9d)

-- 1. An independent consultant shall prepare an annual report of agency practices based on the data collection in section IV.
-A and shall submit it to the Chief of Police for administrative review.
-This report will not contain information specific to the officer involved or to the individual who was stopped.
+Whether the peace officer knew the race or ethnicity of the individual detained before detaining that individual. - B. Annual Data Report (1.2.9d) - 1.
+An independent consultant shall prepare an annual report of agency practices based on the data collection in section IV.A and shall submit it to the Chief of Police for administrative review.
+This report will not contain information specific to the officers involved or to the individuals who were stopped.
 The purpose of the report shall be: - a.
-To identify any possible existence of Bias Based Profiling by police officers within the Bryan Police Department, - b.
-To examine the disposition of motor vehicle stops identified in IV.
-A above, and - c.
-To compile information relating to each complaint filed with the agency alleging that an officer has engaged in Bias Based Profiling.
+To identify any possible existence of bias based profiling by police officers within the Bryan Police Department. - b.
+To examine the disposition of motor vehicle stops identified in IV.A above. - c.
+To compile information relating to each complaint filed with the agency alleging that an officer has engaged in bias based profiling. - 2.
+By March 1st of each calendar year, the Chief of Police will submit the annual report to:

-- 2. Annual Report: By March 1st of each calendar year, the Chief of Police will: submit the annual report to: - a.
-The City Manager and City Council; - b.
-The Texas Commission on Law Enforcement.
-(1.2.9d) - 3.
-The Chief of Police will present the Annual Report to the Citizen Advisory Committee.

-C. Video and Audio Equipment

-- 1. Each motor vehicle regularly used to make motor vehicle stops will be equipped with video camera and transmitter-activated equipment. - 2.
+- a.
+The City Manager and City Council - b.
+The Texas Commission on Law Enforcement (1.2.9d) - 3.
+The Chief of Police will present the Annual Report to the Citizen Advisory Committee. - C. Video and Audio Equipment - 1.
+Each motor vehicle regularly used to make motor vehicle stops will be equipped with video camera and transmitter-activated equipment. - 2.
 Each motorcycle used to make motor vehicle stops will be equipped with transmitter-activated equipment. - 3.
 Each motor vehicle and pedestrian stop capable of being recorded will be recorded in its entirety.
 (41.3.8a) - 4.
-Video/Audio media will be handled, labeled and stored as outlined in General Order 08-10 (Mobile Video & Audio Management).
-(41.3.8bc) (41.3.8c)
+Video/Audio media will be handled, labeled, and stored as outlined in General Order 08-10 (Mobile Video & Audio Management).
+(41.3.8bc) (41.3.8c) - D. Responsibilities - 1.
+Officers - a.

-D. Responsibilities

-1. Officers

-- a.
 Officers will follow procedures for traffic stops as outlined in General Order 06-01 (Traffic Enforcement) and General Order 06-02 (Traffic Stops). - b.
 Officers are responsible for ensuring mobile video/audio recording equipment is fully operational throughout their tour of duty.
 Any equipment failure or repairs needed should be immediately reported to the on duty shift supervisor. - 2.
 Crime Analyst: The Crime Analyst will maintain and report the data collected for purposes of this directive. - 3.
 Training Coordinator: The Training Coordinator will provide periodic biased based profiling training, to include legal aspects, to personnel as determined appropriate by the Texas Commission on Law Enforcement.
-(1.2.9b)

-4. Public Information Officer
+(1.2.9b) - 4.
+Public Information Officer - a.

-a.
 The Public Information Officer will periodically provide education to the public concerning the professional standards complaint process.
 The education will specifically include the process by which a member of the public may file a complaint if the individual believes an employee of the Department has engaged in bias based profiling with respect to the individual.
-The P.I.O. will document any citizen concerns or comments expressed.
+The P.I.O. will document any citizen concerns or comments expressed. - b.
+Public education concerning the Department's complaint process may be provided in one or more of the following ways: